privateDuck/funclib/README.md

 ## Description

-**funclib** is a dynamic mathematical function parsing and evaluation library designed to facilitate the definition and utilization of math functions at runtime.
+**funclib** is a dynamic mathematical expression parsing and evaluation library designed to facilitate the definition and utilization of math functions at runtime.
 As a single header library, it is easy to integrate and use.
 Written in C++ for applications requiring flexible and efficient mathematical computations.
 It uses the common mathematical notations and semantics to describe the body of the function. funclib currently supports functions from Rⁿ to R¹ domains.

 `funclib` comes pre-equipped with many common and useful mathematical functions.
-[List of predefined functions and operators]()
+[List of predefined functions and operators](https://github.com/privateDuck/funclib?tab=readme-ov-file#predefined-functions-and-operators)

 ## Usage